MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/product-crt-requests.md

 | ProductId | long | Required | The product record identifier. |
 | CatalogId | long | Required | The catalog identifier.
 Set to 0 if catalog feature is not used. |

+#### GetProductAttributeValuesServiceRequest response:

-Response: `GetProductAttributeValuesServiceResponse` with a list of `AttributeValue` inside.
+The response of a `GetProductAttributeValuesServiceRequest` request is a list of `AttributeValue` values.

-#### Retrieving product variants
+### Retrieve product variants

-To retrieve product variants for product masters, `GetVariantProductsServiceRequest` is recommended to use.
+To retrieve product variants for product masters, Microsoft recommends that you use the `GetVariantProductsServiceRequest` request.

-Input parameters:
+#### GetVariantProductsServiceRequest input parameters

 | Name | Type | Required/Optional | Description |
 |----|----|----|----|